 Do you keep a calendar?

-In our busy lives of caring for children with autism, we often feel overwhelmed, and keeping a calendar is helpful to ensure we meet our expectations.
+In our busy lives, we often feel overwhelmed, and keeping a calendar is helpful to ensure we meet our expectations.
 A calendar also helps us to see when we have overloaded the schedule (created more stress) for both ourselves and our children.

 Do not pack your calendar so full that there is no space left to simply breathe and spontaneously enjoy life.